 This retains efficiency and avoids introducing confounders into our analysis.
 To learn $w$ and $b$, we fit a linear model\footnote{Using a LinearModel from scikit-learn \cite{scikit-learn}} on the train set scores from individual attention-based methods.
 We experiment with 3 combinations of scores: \begin{itemize} \item \comba{}: Generative and attention-based citation (\gen{}, \icr{}, \at{} and \qr{}) \item \combr{}: Generative and retrieval-based citation (\gen{}, \bmr{} and \drag{}) \item \comb{}: All \approachname{} methods (\gen{}, \icr{}, \at{}, \qr{}, \bmr{} and \drag{}) \end{itemize}

 \paragraph{Decision Function} As done in previous work, we predict evidence by selecting the $k$ highest scoring source documents for a given response statement \cite{bohnet2022attributed, ramu-etal-2024-enhancing}.
-We choose $k$ depending on dataset and instance as described in §\ref{sec:replication/benchmark_eval_details} and §\ref{sec:attention/transfer/setup}
+We choose $k$ depending on dataset and instance as described in §\ref{sec:replication/filtered_evaluation} and §\ref{sec:attention/transfer/setup}

-\section{How Can Attention Values be Used to Efficiently Mitigate LLM Citation Failure be Mitigated Efficiently?}
+\section{How Can Attention Values be Used to Efficiently Mitigate LLM Citation Failure?}

-In this section, we test the potential of the efficient citation methods in \approachname{}.
-While previous work has studied generation-based citation (e.g. \citealt{gao2023alce, tang2024lciteevallongcontextmodelstruly}) and retrieval-based citation (e.g. \citealt{bohnet2022attributed, ramu-etal-2024-enhancing}) in isolation, we are the first to investigate attention-based citation, and the combination of generation-, attention- and retrieval-based citation.
-We describe experiments and results on \benchmarkname{} (§\ref{sec:attention/citecontrol}) and in a transfer setting using two challenging datasets from a recent long-document attribution benchmark \cite{buchmann-etal-2024-attribute}.
+We study how to mitigate citation failures in generative citation using \approachname{}.
+Prior work has examined generation-based citation (e.g., \citealt{gao2023alce, tang2024lciteevallongcontextmodelstruly}) and retrieval-based citation (e.g., \citealt{bohnet2022attributed, ramu-etal-2024-enhancing}) separately, but we are the first to explore attention-based citation and to combine generation-, attention-, and retrieval-based approaches.
+To broaden the evaluation of \approachname{}, we complement experiments on \benchmarkname{} with a transfer setting using two challenging datasets from a recent long-document attribution benchmark \cite{buchmann-etal-2024-attribute}.